grame-cncm/faustwebsite/_posts/2016-01-14-controlling-with-midi.markdown

 ### Adding MIDI messages description in the dsp source code ###

 MIDI control messages are described as metadata in UI elements.
-They are decoded by a new **MidiUI** class that will parse incoming MIDI messages and update the appropriate dsp parameters, or send MIDI when the UI elements (sliders, buttons....) are moved.
+They are decoded by a new **MidiUI** class that will parse incoming MIDI messages and update the appropriate control parameters, or send MIDI when the UI elements (sliders, buttons....) are moved.

 #### Description of the possible standard MIDI messages ####